hchiam/please/README.md

 # Why?

+Less carpal tunnel syndrome?
+More accessible programming for people with a mobility impairment?
+Code while you exercise?

 What if you could easily write code just by talking with speech recognition software?
 What if code could be *more* like English sentences?
 How might you combine these two things (easy-to-parse and easy-to-say code)?

 Please is an attempt at that.